 Your Botox Consultation

-Your Botox consultation at our New Jersey or Philadelphia offices will include a frank conversation about your skincare goals.
-The consultation can also help you define exactly what problems are causing you the greatest concern.
+Your Botox work consultation at our New Jersey or Philadelphia offices will include a frank conversation about your skincare goals.
+The consultation can also help you define exactly what problems are causing you the greatest concern and how many units of botox you will need.
 For example, if you feel you need Botox because your brow is wrinkled but you’re actually bothered by drooping skin under your brow line, Botox may not give you the results you want and you might need to consider surgery.

 During your Voorhees Botox consultation, make sure you list all medications you’re currently on and any sensitivities to other medications.
 Blood thinners and Botox do not mix.
 Make sure your cosmetic professional knows exactly what your medical risks are.